 Keera Fishman is a third year PhD student in Clinical Psychology.
 Her research examines how mood and apathy impact cognition in aging and in neurodegenerative diseases.
 Keera is also interested in memory consolidation and psychophysiological measures.
 Keera enjoys an active lifestyle and loves to ski and hike all over the world!

 Daria is a third year PhD student in Clinical psychology.
 Her research is exploring how immune responses during the critical pubertal period result in neuroimmunological and neurodegenerative conditions, such as Alzheimer’s disease and Parkinson’s.
 In her spare time, Daria loves to explore the outdoors and travel.

 Kayla is a first-year PhD student in the Experimental Psychology program at the University of Ottawa.
 Her current research examines stress system regulation and structural and functional brain differences associated with stress in First Nations peoples.
 She is particularly interested in the relative roles of racism and discrimination on psychosocial and physiological stress responses.
 Kayla has many extracurricular interests, including travelling, music, gardening, and cats.

-High School Liaison Director
+High School Liason Director

 Aimee is a first-year PhD student in the Clinical Psychology at the University Ottawa.
 She is currently working under the supervision of Dr. Patricia Brosseau-Liar and is interested in child development specifically child cognition and child social learning.
 She also enjoys reading, going to the theatre and walking her dog Chamy